AdobeDocs/journey-optimizer.es-ES/help/using/orchestrated/activities/channels.md

 ## Próximos pasos {#next}

-Cuando el contenido del mensaje esté listo, vuelva a la campaña organizada con la flecha **[!UICONTROL Atrás]**.
+Cuando el contenido del mensaje esté listo, vuelva a su campaña orquestada con la flecha **[!UICONTROL Atrás]**.
 A continuación, puede completar la orquestación de actividades en el lienzo y publicar la campaña para iniciar el envío de mensajes.
-[Aprenda a iniciar y monitorizar campañas organizadas](../start-monitor-campaigns.md)
+[Aprenda a iniciar y supervisar campañas orquestadas](../start-monitor-campaigns.md)

 ![imagen que muestra el botón Atrás](../assets/channel-back.png)

 <!--
 ## Examples {#cross-channel-workflow-sample}

-Here is a cross-channel orchestrated campaign example with a segmentation and two deliveries.
-The orchestrated campaign targets all customers who live in Paris and who are interested in coffee machines.
+Here is a cross-channel Orchestrated campaign example with a segmentation and two deliveries.
+The Orchestrated campaign targets all customers who live in Paris and who are interested in coffee machines.
 Among this population, an email is sent to the regular customers and an SMS is sent to the VIP clients.

 ![](../assets/workflow-channel-example.png)